ForNeVeR/Fenrir/docs/index.md

 Fenrir provides tools to navigate the commit graph and get any data on the Git objects, and some tools for working on refs.

+Proceed to the documentation on @Fenrir.Git namespace to read more.

 [git-book.section-10]: https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain